Tailwind CSS Cheatsheet

 What is Tailwind CSS used for?

 Tailwind CSS is primarily used for utility-first css framework.
-It was created by Adam Wathan in 2017 and follows the utility-first paradigm.
+It was created by Adam Wathan in 2017.
+It follows the utility-first paradigm.

 Is Tailwind CSS hard to learn?